 Does Car Insurance Cover Hail Damage?

 Yes, but only if you have comprehensive coverage on your auto insurance policy.
 Liability coverage only protects others in the event of an accident you cause, not your own car.
 Comprehensive coverage protects your vehicle against damage caused by events like hail, theft, vandalism, and natural disasters.
+This coverage typically pays for methods like Paintless Dent Repair (PDR), which avoids repainting or conventional bodywork.
 Certain property or car insurance policies have a special deductible or limits on hail damage coverage, so read your policy carefully to determine your limits.

 The Insurance Information Institute recommends that policyholders file a claim with their insurance carrier as soon as possible after hail damage.
 When you file a claim, take photos or a video of the hail damage, or ideally both.
 Although an insurance adjuster assesses the damage and makes estimates, it's best to have proof of the hail damage for your records.